 - 2 Tablespoons Vegetable Oil

-Then strain each dye into it's own bowl so that only liquid is left in the bowl.
+- Strain each dye into it's own bowl so that only liquid is left in the bowl.
 Discard the vegetables.
 Pour the each dye into a liquid measuring cup, however many cupfuls are possible at a time, and keep track of how many cups of dye there are.
 Then pour the dyes back into their respective pots.
 For every cup of dye in each pot, add 3 teaspoons of white vinegar and stir to blend.
 Allow the dyes to cool for 30 minutes.

 - Using a paper towel or kitchen cloth, gently rub vinegar into the shells of each of the 12 eggs.
 Place an herb trimming on the front of the egg and arrange it in the position you want to imprint onto the egg.
 Set the egg down with the herb on top of it.
 Place your dominant hand through one of the stocking tubes so that your fingers are sticking out of the end of the tube.
 Then, hold the egg in that same hand with the herb facing upwards, and place your thumb or forefinger on top of the herb to keep if from moving.
 Using your opposite hand, gently pull the nylon over your dominant hand until the egg is in the middle of the tube.
 Carefully remove your dominant hand from the tube, allowing the herb to be held in place by the nylon.
 Grab the ends of the tube with each hand and flip the egg over so that the stencil is facing away from you.
 Loosely tie the two ends of the tube together behind the egg.
 Repeat this process with as many of the eggs as you'd like to stencil.

-Place 3 of the eggs in each pot of dye.
+- Place 3 of the eggs in each pot of dye.
 Bring the pots a boil, cover, and simmer for 10 minutes.
 Remove the pots from heat and allow them to rest, still covered, for 15 minutes.
 Place each of them, except the beet dye, in the refrigerator and allow them to sit overnight.
 If you are making the beet dye, you can allow the eggs to sit in the dye in the refrigerator for about an hour and they will have the antique look featured in these photographs.
 If you want them to be a very bright and deep pink, let them rest overnight.

+- If you're making the eggs in the morning, check the coloring of the eggs after 6 to 8 hours, and allow them to soak until they have reached the desired saturation.
+The longer they soak in the dye, the richer and darker their color will become.
 Once they reach the desired saturation, remove the eggs from the dye and then untie and discard the nylon stockings and the herbs.
 Place the eggs on a wire rack to dry, with the stenciled side facing up.
 Allow them to dry for at least 1 hour.

-After the eggs dry, they will become slightly dull in sheen and saturation.
+- After the eggs dry, they will become slightly dull in sheen and saturation.
 When you are ready to serve them, dip a paper towel in the vegetable oil and gently rub the outside of the eggs with the oil to create a nice sheen and to bring out the vibrance of the colors.
 Serve immediately, and keep any uneaten eggs refrigerated.